 Unpacking and Prep

 The P800 ships in a large, robust box.
-The printer is well protected with packing material and the contents were well organized.
+The printer is well-protected with packing material, and the contents are well-organized.

 The Epson P800 shipping box includes:

 - starter ink cartridges - filled to 64 mL

 The printer ships wrapped in plastic sheets, and anything that opens or moves is secured with tape.

 26.93"(W) x 14.80"(D) x 9.85"(H)